qianfeng2/detREC_program/README.md

 ### Optional softwares (only used for simulation section)
 - [Msprime](https://msprime.readthedocs.io/en/stable/installation.html) used to generate one phylogenetic tree topology
 - INDELible used for simulation of biological sequences when considering indel events (Fletcher et al., 2009)
-- Python module Pyvolve used for simulating biological sequences given a tree topology (Spielman et al. 2015)
+- Python module
+Pyvolve used for simulating biological sequences given a tree topology (Spielman et al. 2015) sklearn statistics csv
 - [Snakemake](https://snakemake.readthedocs.io/en/stable/) for reproducible research pipeline

 ### Required Input Files